semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 the remote TCP port number, which is defined in the Virtual Machine (VM).

 The `sem port-forward` command works with running jobs only.

+### sem port-forward example

+The `sem port-forward` command is executed as follows:

+    sem port-forward 6ed18e81-0541-4873-93e3-61025af0363b 8000 8080

+The previous command tells `sem` to forward the network traffic from the TCP port 8000 of the job with job ID `6ed18e81-0541-4873-93e3-61025af0363b` that is running in a VM to TCP port 8080 of your local machine.

+All traffic of `sem port-forward` is transferred over an encrypted SSH channel.

 ### sem debug for jobs